Weston, Donna S. 1942-2020

 Donna was preceded in death by: her parents; brothers: Leon, Glenn, Archie and Larry Weston; and sisters: Mary Weston, Barbara Bell, Charlene Grayson and Clara Botts.

-Survivors include: her sons, Boyd and Kyle Weston Sr. (Lisa); daughters: Adriane Weston (Patrick), Jodi Bennett (Maurice), Marquetta and Annika Weston; grandchildren: Patricia Baah, Kaitlyn Alexander and QueNeasha Cole, Kyleesha and Kyle Weston Jr., LaKendra, LaSondra, Cobbe, Codde and Ceyhon Weston, Maurice Jr., Marquis, Jaree and Malique Bennett, Quince and Aaryhon Weston; and great-grandchildren: Ja'Lieaunna Nelson, Jurayia and Yazmony Reyes-Weston, Ida Ceesay, Skye Weston, Kevion Alexander, Tailynn Cole-Miller and Davin Cole; sisters: Ruth Watson (Glenn), Doris Nance and Deborah Weston; brothers, Floyd, Oliver and James (Marjorie) Weston; and several nieces and nephews.
+Survivors include: her sons, Boyd and Kyle Weston Sr. (Lisa); daughters: Adriane Weston (Patrick), Jodi Bennett (Maurice), Marquetta and Annika Weston; grandchildren: Patricia Baah, Kaitlyn Alexander and QueNeasha Cole, Kyleesha and Kyle Weston Jr., LaKendra, LaSondra, Cobbe, Codde and Ceyhon Weston, Maurice Jr., Marquis, Jaree and Malique Bennett, Quince and Aaryhon Weston; and great-grandchildren: Ja'Lieaunna Nelson, Jurayia and Yazmony Reyes-Weston, Ida Ceesay, Skye Weston, Kavien Alexander, Tailynn Cole-Miller, Davin Cole, Aydan Adams and Malyiah Bennett; sisters: Ruth Watson (Glenn), Doris Nance and Deborah Weston; brothers, Floyd, Oliver and James (Marjorie) Weston; and several nieces and nephews.

 Farewell Services: 11 a.m.
 Saturday, Feb.
 1, 2020, New Vision Worship Center.